openharmony/docs/en/device-dev/driver/driver-peripherals-vibrator-des.md

 - Periodic vibration

   The vibrator vibrates with a preset effect.
-For example, if the preset effect is "haptic.clock.timer" = [600, 600, 200, 600], the vibrator waits for 600 ms, vibrates for 600 ms, waits for 200 ms, and vibrates for 600 ms.
+For example, if **haptic.clock.timer** is set to **[600, 600, 200, 600]**, the vibrator waits for 600 ms, vibrates for 600 ms, waits for 200 ms, and vibrates for 600 ms.

 ### Working Principles